Apellai: Festival

 The only explicit mention of a festival called the Apellai occurs in the Labyad inscription, which records the law of the Ladyadai, a familial group at Delphi assumed to be similar to an Ionian phratry.
 The first month of the Delphic calendar was called Apellaios (Ἀπελλαῖος), and the inscription mentions an Apellai festival at Delphi held during that month at which the Labyaidai feasted.
 The inscription regulates the procedures for admission of members into the Ladyadai (as overseen by certain officials called the tagoi), which required the formal approval, of both the entire Ladyadai, and the particular subgroup (patria) to which the new member would belong, and which seem to have involved three points of admission: marriage, the birth of a (probably male) child, and passage into adulthood.

 In particular, the inscription regulates the "offerings of sacrificial victims and of cakes".
 The "sacrificial victims" were animal sacrifices called apellaia (ἀπελλαῖα), which are to be brought and received only on the day of the Apellai, and the inscription prescribes that if the presiding Labyad officials (tagoi) were to "receive them on a day other than the Apellai, each of them is to pay a fine of 10 drachmas", while the cake offerings (called daratai) were to be made by Ladyadai "on the occasion of marriages or children".
 From this it has been concluded that the Apellai were the Delphic equivalent of the Ionian festival of the Apaturia, at which the formal admission of new adult members of a phratry occurred.

 The Apellai, as the name of a festival, is only attested for Delphi, however the month name Apellaios was widespread among the Dorians, from which it has been inferred that the Apellai was also widespread.
 In addition to Delphi, localities where the month name Apellaios is attested include, in Central Greece, Ozolian Locrian Chaleion, Oianthea, and Tolophon, and Phthiotic Lamia and Oitaia, in the Peloponnese, Argos and Epidaurus, the island of Tenos in the Aegean, Olus on Crete, Heraclea in the Lucanian region of Southern Italy, Tauromenion in Sicily, and Bithynian Chalcedon in Anatolia.

 Although Apellaios is not one of the eleven attested month names of the Spartan calendar, the Apellai is also generally thought to have been a festival celebrated at Dorian Sparta.
 Plutarch's use of the verb apellazein in his description of the Great Rhetra, has been understood to mean that the Spartan political assembly, was held during the festival of the Apellai.
+From the use of the term 'great apellai' (megalai apellai) in the Gytheion inscriptions mentioned above, it has been inferred that, at Sparta, there were also 'lesser apellai'.
+Wade-Gery further suggested that the Spartan 'great apellai' was held annually, while 'lesser apellai' were held monthly.